miachen67/cse15l-lab-reports/lab-report3.md

 technical//plos/journal.pbio.0020067.txt:        Bernal, and Dorothy Hodgkin.
 The other was the pre-World War II work of William Astbury in technical//biomed/bcr583.txt:        Norwegian women who were adolescents during World War II
 ```
+`--exclude-dir` can be used on multiple directories when we want to ignore them and not search inside them when giving `grep` a pattern to search for.

 ## grep -r -c
 ```
 miachen@Mias-MacBook-Air-6 lab5 % grep -r -c --exclude-dir="biomed" --exclude-dir="plos" --exclude-dir="government" "World War II" technical/